itsxScrubz/poe-discord-helper/README.md

-# Standalone discord bot to notify you of trades.
+# POE-Discord-Helper.

+This is a discord bot that scans Path of Exile's client.txt logfile and sends you a message or pings a channel in discord when you recieve a trade request ingame.
+This does **NOT** detect if you're afk or not.
+The idea was to just run the bot, and afk from PoE but still get notified of a trade request.

-This is something I'm building into the trade overlay I'm working on.
+This is not something I plan on adding more features to, since I will be integrating it (along with more features) into the trade overlay I'm working on.
-I figured I'd release this version incase anyone wants to use it seperately.

 \*\*NOTE\*\*
 This bot DOES check the TFT blacklist, and will add `Warning!
 This player is blacklisted on TFT.` to the message.
+I only have it set to work with the whispers from the official trade site.
+I'm somewhat new to poe still, so I'm not sure about other sites and what their whispers may look like.

 There is a section for languages.
 If you would like to add to it just make a pull request.
 There is an ru section, but no it is not translated.